 In this 3-credit course you will be implementing regulations and standards for quality early childhood education, applying knowledge of child development and positive guidance, utilizing observation and assessment techniques, and assessing developmentally appropriate environments for children.
 Independent Study Hours, Lecture.
-Credits: 3.
-Prerequisite(s): 1030717500 ECE Preschool Practicum (C or better).
-Corequisite(s): 10-307-199-00 ECE Advanced Practicum.
+Credits: 3.Prerequisite: 1030717500 ECE Preschool Practicum (C or better).
+Corequisite: 1030719900 ECE Advanced Practicum.